 Can I work full time while enrolled in the program?

-Part-time students may have more time to work because they take fewer courses per quarter and start their clinical placements later in the program.
+Traditional and part-time students may have more time to work because they take fewer courses per quarter and start their clinical placements later in the program.

 Will I be required to visit campus?

 Yes.
 Students will be required to travel to campus twice throughout the program for immersion experiences.

 The first immersion students attend is the Group Dynamics Immersion, a three-day conference that takes place during the Practicum year and is guided by Counseling@Northwestern faculty and selected supervisors.
 This immersion is embedded in the Theories and Techniques of Group Counseling and Psychotherapy course and is a living laboratory in which students experience and examine group, institutional, and diversity dynamics.
 This first immersion will include counseling skills training and practice.